bullekeup/displayset/README.md

 Usefull with tiling / minimalist window managers (i3, awesome, dwm, XMonad, Openbox, etc...)

 Config files are loaded in alphanum order, and all that match a given OUTPUT / EDID pair triggers a xrandr command (along with custom commands).
 They are loaded sequentially : if two config files match same OUTPUT / EDID pair, both trigger commands.
+If no display matches or a disconnection occurs on a configured OUTPUT, displayset disables it (using xrandr --off arg).

 ## Configuration format